danherrera0/SPOON_Client/README.md

 # Spoon
-In this repository, you will find the frontend for this project built with Javascript.
-The Rails backend is located:[here](https://github.com/harlangtv/astromdom_backend)
+In this repository, you will find the frontend for this project built with React JS.
+The Rails backend is located:[here](https://github.com/danherrera0/SPOON_Server)

 SEE OUR WEB APP IN ACTION, view the demo on YouTube: https://www.youtube.com/watch?v=OA4ye_u4Gfc